-- Communication and Interaction
+Communication and Interaction

-- Cognition and Learning
+Cognition and Learning

-- Sensory and/or Physical Needs
+Sensory and/or Physical Needs

-- Social, Mental and Emotional Health
+Social, Mental and Emotional Health.

-Whilst the purpose of identification is to work out what action the school needs to take, it is not our purpose to fit a pupil into a category and serves solely to identify the needs of each individual pupil by considering the whole child, not just his/her special educational needs.
+Whilst it is clear that the purpose of identification is to work out what action the school needs to take, it is not our purpose to fit a pupil into a category and serves solely to identify the needs of each individual pupil by considering the whole child, not just his/her special educational needs.